wasinger/jsonrpc-bundle/README.md

 [![Build Status](https://secure.travis-ci.org/wasinger/jsonrpc-bundle.png?branch=master)](http://travis-ci.org/wasinger/jsonrpc-bundle)

-JsonRpcBundle is a bundle for Symfony 2.1 and up that allows you to easily build a JSON-RPC server for web services using [JSON-RPC 2.0] (http://www.jsonrpc.org/specification).
+JsonRpcBundle is a bundle for Symfony 2.1 and up that allows to easily build a JSON-RPC server for web services using [JSON-RPC 2.0] (http://www.jsonrpc.org/specification).

-The bundle contains a controller that is able to expose every service registered in your Symfony service container as a JSON-RPC web service.
+The bundle contains a controller that is able to expose any service method registered in the Symfony service container as a JSON-RPC web service.
+The return value of the service method is converted to JSON using jms_serializer, if available, and a simple json_encode() otherwise.

-Of course, it doesn't simply expose all your services' methods to the public, but only those you have explicitely mentioned in your configuration.
-And service methods cannot be called by it's original name but only by an alias name to be defined in your configuration.
+Of course, it doesn't simply expose all your services' methods to the public, but only those explicitely mentioned in the configuration.
+And service methods cannot be called by it's original name but by an alias to be defined in the configuration.

 Installation